rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMongo.md

 # New-RscQueryMongo
 ## Subcommands
-### bulkrecoverablerange
-Recoverable range for multiple Management Objects on NoSQL cluster.

-- There is a single argument of type MosaicBulkRecoveryRangeInput.
-- Returns MosaicRecoveryRangeResponse.
 ### bulkrecoverableranges
 Provides the bulk recoverable range for MongoDB object recovery, including data and log snapshots.